 Occupational Therapy (M.S.)

-The Occupational Therapy master’s degree is designed for students without a bachelor’s degree in occupational therapy.
-You must satisfy all admission requirements and deadlines to be considered for admission to the program.
-The curriculum includes didactic, lab and field experiences that prepare students across all areas of occupational therapy practice, providing students the knowledge and practice experience which enables them to be successful on the certification examination.
+The Occupational Therapy master’s degree is designed for students with a bachelor’s degree seeking to enter the occupational therapy profession.
+The curriculum includes didactic, lab and field experiences, giving you the knowledge and practical experience you need to be successful on the certification examination.

 Our faculty are leaders who excel in teaching, research and service and bring years of experience to the classroom.

-Level I Fieldwork introduces students to the practice of occupational therapy by exposing them to a variety of occupational therapy settings and roles.
-Under the supervision of licensed practitioners, and with the support of faculty, students complete three Level I fieldwork experiences: one in mental health, one in adult physical rehabilitation, and one in children and youth practice.
-Students also participate in a community-based program to develop skills in conducting needs assessment and program development/evaluation.
+Level I Fieldwork will introduce you to the practice of occupational therapy by exposing you to a variety of occupational therapy settings and roles.
+Under the supervision of licensed practitioners, and with the support of faculty, you will complete three Level I fieldwork experiences: one in mental health, one in adult physical rehabilitation, and one in children and youth practice.
+You will also participate in a community-based program to develop skills in conducting needs assessment and program development/evaluation.

 Level II Fieldwork provides full-time, in-depth experience in delivering occupational therapy services to clients, focusing on the application of purposeful and meaningful occupational therapy services.
-Under the supervision of a licensed occupational therapist, and with the support of a faculty supervisor, students complete two required Level II fieldwork experiences focused on one or more of the following practice areas: adult physical rehabilitation, mental health, and children & youth.
-Each experience is a 12-week, 480-hour, full-time commitment requiring additional time for preparation on the evenings and weekends; students are not permitted to maintain employment during Level II fieldwork.
+Under the supervision of a licensed occupational therapist, and with the support of a faculty supervisor, you will complete two required Level II fieldwork experiences focused on one or more of the following practice areas: adult physical rehabilitation, mental health, and children & youth.
+Each experience is a 12-week, 480-hour, full-time commitment requiring additional time for preparation on the evenings and weekends, meaning you will not be able to maintain employment during Level II fieldwork.

 Estimated Costs: 2.5-Year OT MS Program

-This chart contains estimates based on the 2022-2023 academic year: students are strongly encouraged to review the current official tuition and fee schedule that is maintained by the Student and University Billing Office and should independently determine their own costs.
+This chart contains estimates based on the current academic year: students are strongly encouraged to review the official tuition and fee schedule that is maintained by the Student and University Billing Office and should independently determine their own costs.

 YEAR